Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 _"Amazon Simple Storage Service (Amazon S3) is an object storage service offering industry-leading scalability, data availability, security, and performance."_ - aws.amazon.com/s3

-#### For a complete list of technologies, please refer to the application architecture.
+For a complete list of technologies, please refer to **application architecture**.

 ---